Copying formats using Format Painter

 If you’ve ever been working in a document (particularly one that’s been constructed with a lot of “cut and paste” from other documents) and wanted to make this paragraph (or this line or this heading) look just like that other one, here’s a simple trick.

-In any version of Word (on the Formatting toolbar/ribbon), you’ll see a button that looks like a paintbrush:
+In any version of Word (2007 forward) on the far left of the Home tab of the Ribbon, you’ll see a button that looks like a paintbrush:

 Format Painter Button